Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 Make or Break

 As a professional breakdancer, Rene Abalos of N Compass Cinema in California knows a thing or two about spontaneous movement and capturing the action on the fly.
-He began filming his friends dancing in their high school hallways and later started his wedding-video company with his makeup artist wife in 2010.
+He began filming raw footage of his friends dancing in their high school hallways and later started his wedding video company with his makeup artist wife in 2010.
 “I was just blown away,” he says of the first wedding he ever shot.
 “I saw people excited and a lot of laughter and dancing, and it was just an awesome feeling, especially while we're filming—you get that instant gratification that you're doing something good.
 That's what really got me into it.”

 Setting the Pace